Montpelier, Vermont: Parks and recreation

 The city has three city nature centers.
 Hubbard Park rises behind the state capitol building and extends along the ridge line towards the north past the pool to the stump dump.
 Accessible from Cummings Street off State Route 12, the North Branch River Park is the second-largest park in the city.
 The Mill Pond Park is located along State Route 12 approximately 0.25 mi from the cemetery and features boat access to the North Branch river, as well as benches and short-term parking.
 The North Branch Nature Center is located at the northern end of town and includes 17 acre of protected land as well as a community nature center.
 A bridge from the North Branch Nature Center connects the land to the North Branch River Park on the opposite side of the North Branch River.
 In recent years, North Branch River Park has significantly expanding its mountain biking trails, making it a hub for area mountain bikers of all ages.
 The first mountain bike trail in North Branch River Park was constructed and opened in 2005 as part of a partnership between the Montpelier Area Mountain Bike Association and the Montpelier Parks Department.
 Since that time, 4 additional miles of trails have been added.
 A pump track is also currently under construction.

 Government

 Montpelier's government maintains a city council, city manager, and mayor.
 The city council consists of a mayor and six members.
 Council members are elected on a nonpartisan ballot from three districts, with councilors serving staggered two-year terms.
-The mayor is elected to a two-year term in each even-numbered year on a nonpartisan ballot in a citywide voter.
+The mayor is elected to a two-year term in each even-numbered year on a nonpartisan ballot in a citywide election.
 The council appoints the city manager who is the chief administrative officer of the city.

 The city provides municipal services for its residents and businesses.
 These include local law enforcement, firefighting, planning and zoning regulation, and provision for potable drinking water and wastewater.

 Politically, Montpelier is a Democratic stronghold.
 In the 2020 United States presidential election, Joe Biden received 88 percent of the vote to Donald Trump's 9 percent.

-Mayors

-Individuals who have served as mayor since Montpelier's incorporation as a city and their years of election include: